Gaotianchen97/Academic-Literature-Recommendation-in-Large-scale-Citation-Networks/README.md

 ## citation_network.csv

 The file `citation_network.csv` contains the citation relationships between articles in the citation network.
 It can be used to construct a directed graph where each article is a node, and each citation is a directed edge from the citing article to the cited article.
 This file can be used to construct a directed citation network using graph analysis tools such as NetworkX in Python.
-The `source` and `target` IDs correspond to the `paper_ID` column in the `paper_info.csv` file.
+The `source` and `target` IDs correspond to the `paper_ID` column in the `article_info.xlsx` file.

 |  Col Name  | Data Type | Description |
 |-------------|------------|-------------|